 Australia's growing relations with Paraguay centre on our shared drive for fairer international trade in agricultural products through membership of the Cairns Group and cooperation in other multilateral fora.
 Paraguay has taken a more active role in multilateral trade issues since it became a member of the World Trade Organization in 1996, and joined the Cairns Group, chaired by Australia, in June 1997.

 From 2010 to 2014, Australia provided $100 million in development assistance to Latin America, including 250 Australia Awards scholarships.
-Eight long-term and 12 fellowship scholarships were granted to Paraguayan students under the Australia Awards program.
+Eight long-term scholarships and 24 fellowships have been granted to Paraguayan students under the Australia Awards program.
 While the regional program has now closed, some activities which have already been funded will continue until 2017.
-As part of that program, Australia worked with Paraguayan, Chilean and German authorities on the 'Paraguay for All' project.
+As part of that program, Australia worked with Paraguayan, Chilean and German authorities on the 'Paraguay for All' project which ended in 2014.
 The project sought to improve the coordination and effectiveness of critical social services in Paraguay.
 Through the Inter-American Development Bank, Australia contributed to a microfinance project to economically empower low-income women through micro-franchise opportunities.
 Australia also supported projects in the field of human rights and undertook work to support human resources development.

 At a glance